lemira/com_kunenatopic2article/docs/ADDITIONAL.md

 Old PNG files may have color profile issues affecting display in articles.
 Profiles of such images can be fixed with online tools like PNGcheck, ImageOptim, etc.

+## 12. An example of the component in action
+Creating 14 articles from a topic (using a tree scheme).

 ![14 articles created from a topic](images/Many_articles_created.png "14 articles created from a topic")

 ## ❓ Frequently Asked Questions